My First Real Radiology Job- Do I Want Partnership?

 What is the current business environment in the location that you are applying?

-In some practice locations, private practice jobs are becoming converted to employed positions due to mergers and acquisitions.
+In some practice locations, hospitals are converting private practice jobs to employed positions due to mergers and acquisitions.
 You do not want to be stuck in a partnership track, only to find out that there is no partnership position at the end of the road.
 You may never make the “partnership” salary or even worse, you may be out of a job.
-Remember in a situation like this- non partners are the first to go.
+Remember in a situation like this: employees are the first to go.

 First of all, what is a buyout?
 It is essentially the opposite of the buy-in.
 A partner that steps down expects to get the equity back that he put into the practice.
 Every once in a while, a practice may have a large number of former partners retiring with enormous buyouts.
 This can affect the partners’ salaries dramatically depending on the circumstances.
 You need to look into all the specifics for yourself.